 The Center for Teaching Excellence (CTE) was founded in July 2009 to serve full- and part-time faculty as they continually strive to improve assessment, curricula, and pedagogy.
-Its services include an inhouse library, teaching assistance, individual and group consultations, instructional technologies training, seminars and workshops.
+Its services include an inhouse library, teaching assistance, individual and group consultations, instructional technologies training, seminars, and workshops.
 Additionally, the CTE provides free use of its computer lab, Smart Boards, wireless Internet access, meeting spaces, power sources and quiet workspace for use by all Triton College faculty.
-The CTE has both an Internet (www.triton.edu/cte) and MyTriton page Center for Teaching Excellence - Home (sharepoint.com) website.
+The CTE has both an outside CTE Triton webpage and a CTE SharePoint MyTriton webpage.